 Best Vitamins and Nutrients for Female Hair Loss

-Certain nutrients are especially critical for women:
+Certain nutrients and vitamins are especially critical for women:

 - Iron & Ferritin – Low iron is one of the top causes of female hair loss